paul-s-prk/data-portfolio/README.md

 # Data Portfolio

 Hi, welcome to my data portfolio.
-I'm currently a student at UNSW Sydney undertaking a double degree in Economics (Econometrics and Data Analytics) and Arts (Politics and International Relations).
-You can find some of the projects I've had the pleasure of working on here.
+I'm a UNSW Sydney student undertaking a double degree in Economics (Econometrics and Data Analytics) and Arts (Politics and International Relations).
+You can find some of the projects I've enjoyed working on here.
 Below are some of the highlights.

 ---
 | Type | Project/Certification | Skills/Technologies |